danielloader/kubernetes-sdlc/docs/concepts/loose-coupling.md

 - Direct dependencies that force ordering of reconciliation.
 - Indirect dependencies that fail open and operate safely with a race condition, waiting for the resource to exist before the HelmChart or similar can install.

-They are pros and cons to both methods; direct dependencies are explicit.
+There are pros and cons to both methods; direct dependencies are explicit.
 Take this example:

 ```yaml
 apiVersion: kustomize.toolkit.fluxcd.io/v1